 The first step is getting a lost dog safely in your care, whether that means in your arms or in your car.
 But what do you do from there?
 The following questions will help you figure out whether you should take the dog to your home or to a shelter.
 Note that if you choose the former option and have other pets at home, you should bring the dog to a vet first to make sure they have a clean bill of health.

 If you are at all concerned about bringing a lost dog to your home, don’t!
-Work with the animal welfare resources in your area to find an alternative solution where the dog can be safely housed until it is reunited with its human mom or dad.
+Work with the animal welfare resources in your area to find an alternative solution where the dog can be safely housed until it is reunited with its people.

 Finding the Owner